 On 30 November, the Supreme Court designated what it called "the international public LGBT movement" as an "extremist organization" and banned its activities.
 Several LGBTI organizations and activists had to stop their work or leave Russia in the wake of the judgment.
-Within days, police raided LGBTI-friendly clubs in various cities, photographed patrons' documents and intimidated them.
+Within days, police raided LGBTI-friendly clubs in various cities, photographed patrons' documents and intimidated them aggression in Ukraine as an act of selfdefence.